-In particular, relevant limits have been set within the Company's risk appetite and tolerance limits statement and are monitored by the RMF and reported to the Senior Management and relevant Board committees (Risk Committee) and to the Asset Liability Investment Advisory Sub-Committee Members (Management Committee).
+In particular, relevant limits have been set within the Company's risk appetite and tolerance limits statement and are monitored by the RMF and reported to the Senior Management and relevant Board committees (Risk & Compliance Committee) and to the Asset Liability Investment Advisory Sub-Committee Members (Management Committee).
 These include restrictions on own assets in relation to duration, asset classes, counterparty, country, concentration, and currency risk exposures.
+With respect to the Unit-Linked products, quarterly reviews are performed to ensure that the strategy is performing in line with expectations.
+Risk adjusted returns are also reviewed to ensure that there is no excessive risk taking.